adrienjoly/jailed-node/README.md

 which functions to export, and therefore what will be allowed for the untrusted code to perform.

-The code is executed as a *plugin*, a special instance running in a web-worker inside a sandboxed frame (in case of web-browser environment), or as a restricted subprocess (in Node.js).
+The code is executed as a *plugin*, a special instance running in a restricted subprocess.

 You can use Jailed to: